Are you new to Smash Books? This guide explains them and shares smash book ideas so good you’ll want to glue something down right now.

-What is Smash Book?
+What is a Smash Book?

 With a smash book, you don't have to worry about the perfect layout.
 This is how they get their name because everything is smashed in.
 It's a smash book!